-1. Budget – Set a Savings Goal – Save!
+1. Budget and Set a Savings Goal

 Good ol’ savings, eh?
-You already know how much funds you need and when you need it.
+You already know how much funds you need and when you need them.
 It’s time to start saving up to reach your goal.
 To start, identify your income, expenses, and what’s left after deducting your expenses.

 The equation looks like this: Income – Expenses = Leftover for savings.
 To increase your savings on the right-hand side, consider cutting down on your expenses.

 Another strategy to increase your savings is to increase your income…more on this later.
 To expedite your savings in general, consider setting up an automatic payment plan.
 I find this to be the easiest way to put money aside and stay disciplined.

-2. Use That TFSA
+2. Use Your TFSA

 Except for a few non-qualified or prohibited investments, you can invest in a wide selection of investment assets using your TFSA.
 Ensure your savings or investment portfolio reflects the time horizon you have in mind for buying your home.